outscale/simugreen/README.md

 # Preconditions
 1. GitHub account

 You need a GitHub account.
-Please create it.
-It's free.
-You start by forking https://github.com/outscale-dev/hackathon202210 into your account.
+You start by forking [this repository](https://github.com/outscale-dev/hackathon202210) into your GitHub account.

 Your delivery is a GitHab repository with an updated project.

 2. Linux or Mac computer

-The scripts in this project are for the bash.
-If you have a Windows computer you can use a VM running in VirtualBox on your computer or in DS Outscale cloud.
+The scripts in this project are for the bash shell.
+If you have a Windows computer you can use a virtual machine running in VirtualBox on your computer or a virtual machine in DS Outscale cloud.

 3. Installed Terraform